AndersonGrisalesV/Dplace/README.md

  </br>

-2. Create variables.env for the frontend file and replace values with yours
+**2. Create variables.env for the frontend file and replace values with yours**

 ```